 (1º, 2º, 3º, using Albert Pike’s Esoterika: The Symbolism of the Blue Degrees of Freemasonry and Scottish Rite Ritual Monitor & Guide)

 2. Master Craftsman Program II: Scottish Rite History & Ritual

-(4º–32º, using the Scottish Rite Ritual Monitor & Guide and A Bridge to Light)
+(4º–32º, using the Scottish Rite Ritual Monitor & Guide and A Bridge to Light. *Now available online!)